stdware/qwindowkit/README.md

 - There **must not** be any internal child widget with `Qt::WA_NativeWindow` property enabled, otherwise the native features and display may be abnormal.
 Therefore, do not set any widget that has called `QWidget::winId()` or `QWidget::setAttribute(Qt::WA_NativeWindow)` as a descendant of a frameless window.
     - If you really need to move widgets between different windows, make sure that the widget is not a top-level window and wrap it with a frameless container window.

+#### Windows 10

+- Due to the inherent defects in the Windows 10 window system, the top border will disappear when the system title bar is removed.
+We have filtered Qt's event and perfectly reshown the system top border, thanks to the implementation of Windows Terminal for our reference.
+However, this workaround only works with QtWidgets and QtQuick(Only D3D) applications.

+- In QtQuick applications that use OpenGL or other rendering backends, we use Qt's painting system to emulate this border.
+But since Windows 10 system border is translucent, the difference from the system border is more noticeable in a dark background.

 ## TODO

 - Fix 5.15 window abnormal behavior